Customer onboarding guide for 2022 (+6 best practices and examples)

 A proper onboarding process ensures customers know how to use your product or service effectively, helping with engagement and retention.
 According to Wyzowl, 86 percent of consumers are more likely to stay loyal to a company that invests in onboarding content that welcomes and educates them after they’ve made a purchase.

-Customer onboarding is something you have to get right—every time.
-This guide explains how to build your customer onboarding strategy so you can consistently deliver a strong first impression.
-We also share tips from Zendesk’s customer success experts to ensure your client onboarding experience is a breeze.
+Customer onboarding is something you need to get right—every time.
+In this guide, we’ll explain how to build your onboarding strategy so you can consistently make strong first impressions on new buyers.
+We’ll also share customer onboarding best practices and examples from businesses that are doing it right.

 What is customer onboarding?

-Customer onboarding is the process of teaching your customers the value of your product.
-It happens between two key customer milestones: when customers sign up and when they have their first success using your product.
+Customer onboarding is the process of teaching new customers the value of your product or service.
+It happens between two key customer milestones: 1) when customers sign up for your product, and 2) when they experience their first success using your product.

-The win looks different for each customer—it may be financial, such as increased profits or decreased overhead, or it could be their realization that your product has saved them time and headaches.
+Success looks different for each customer.
+It may be financial, such as increased profits or decreased overhead.
+Or, it could be their realization that your product or service has saved them time, energy, and resources.